gabrieldansereau/ms_downscaling_metawebs/README.md

-(https://github.com/PoisotLab/SpeciesDistributionToolkit.jl) to handle raster layers, species occurrences and generate pseudoabsences, `EvoTrees.jl` (https://github.com/Evovest/EvoTrees.jl) to perform the Gradient Boosted Trees, `EcologicalNetworks.jl` [@Poisot2019EcoJl] to analyse network and metaweb structure, and `Makie.jl` [@Danisch2021MakJl] to produce figures.
-Our data sources (CHELSA, EarthEnv, Ecoregions) were all unprojected and we did not use a projection in our analyses, but we displayed the results using a Lambert conformal conic projection more appropriate for Canada using `GeoMakie.jl` (https://github.com/MakieOrg/GeoMakie.jl).
+(https://github.com/PoisotLab/SpeciesDistributionToolkit.jl) to handle raster layers, species occurrences and generate pseudoabsences, `EvoTrees.jl` (https://github.com/Evovest/EvoTrees.jl) to perform the Gradient Boosted Trees, `EcologicalNetworks.jl` [@Poisot2019EcoJl] to analyze network and metaweb structure, and `Makie.jl` [@Danisch2021MakJl] to produce figures.
+Our data sources (CHELSA, EarthEnv, Ecoregions) were all unprojected, and we did not use a projection in our analyses.
+However, we displayed the results using a Lambert conformal conic projection more appropriate for Canada using `GeoMakie.jl` (https://github.com/MakieOrg/GeoMakie.jl).
 All the code used to implement our analyses is available on GitHub (https://github.com/PoisotLab/SpatialProbabilisticMetaweb) and includes instructions on how to run a smaller example at a coarser resolution.
-Note that running our analyses at full scale is resource and memory intensive and required the use of compute clusters provided by Calcul Québec and the Digital Research Alliance of Canada.
+Note that running our analyses at full scale is resource and memory-intensive and required the use of compute clusters provided by Calcul Québec and the Digital Research Alliance of Canada.
 Final scripts required 900 CPU core-hours and peaked at 500 GB of RAM.